Znevna/zteONU/README.md

 # zteOnu
-This is a fork from original [project](https://github.com/Septrum101/zteOnu) with some changes.
+This is a fork from original [project](https://github.com/Septrum101/zteOnu) with changes from this [fork](https://github.com/stich86/zteOnu) and then some.

 You **MUST** manually spoof the MAC address of your NIC to `00:07:29:55:35:57` before running this tool.
 The tool will strictly enforce this check.